pism/pism/doc/sphinx/manual/modeling-choices/dynamics/age.rst

 deposition time.

 Set :config:`isochrones.deposition_times` to enable this mechanism.
-This parameter takes an argument in the format identical to :config:`output.extra.times`; see :ref:`sec-saving-diagnostics`.
+This parameter takes an argument in the format identical to :config:`output.diagnostics.spatial.times`; see :ref:`sec-saving-diagnostics`.

 .. figure:: figures/isochrones.png